Conner leads No. 11 TCU against Kansas after 29-point game - WTOP News

 TCU Horned Frogs (15-1, 3-0 Big 12) at Kansas Jayhawks (11-3, 1-2 Big 12)

-BOTTOM LINE: No. 11 TCU faces Kansas after Madison Conner scored 29 points in TCU’s 81-66 win against the Cincinnati Bearcats.
+BOTTOM LINE: No. 11 TCU visits Kansas after Madison Conner scored 29 points in TCU’s 81-66 win over the Cincinnati Bearcats.

-The Jayhawks are 7-1 on their home court.
-Kansas is 3-0 in games decided by 3 points or fewer.
+The Jayhawks are 7-1 in home games.
+Kansas averages 68.1 points while outscoring opponents by 5.6 points per game.

-The Horned Frogs are 3-0 against Big 12 opponents.
-TCU scores 82.6 points and has outscored opponents by 29.7 points per game.
+The Horned Frogs have gone 3-0 against Big 12 opponents.
+TCU is fourth in the Big 12 with 36.5 rebounds per game led by Sedona Prince averaging 9.1.

 Kansas makes 40.8% of its shots from the field this season, which is 6.2 percentage points higher than TCU has allowed to its opponents (34.6%).
-TCU averages 10.3 made 3-pointers per game this season, 4.9 more made shots on average than the 5.4 per game Kansas allows.
+TCU scores 20.1 more points per game (82.6) than Kansas gives up to opponents (62.5).

-The Jayhawks and Horned Frogs match up Wednesday for the first time in conference play this season.
+The Jayhawks and Horned Frogs meet Tuesday for the first time in conference play this season.

 TOP PERFORMERS: S’Mya Nichols is averaging 21.9 points, 5.1 assists and 1.6 steals for the Jayhawks.

-Hailey Van Lith is averaging 17.9 points and 6.1 assists for the Horned Frogs.
+Hailey Van Lith is shooting 45.8% and averaging 17.9 points for the Horned Frogs.

 LAST 10 GAMES: Jayhawks: 7-3, averaging 67.6 points, 29.6 rebounds, 11.4 assists, 8.1 steals and 2.1 blocks per game while shooting 38.5% from the field.
 Their opponents have averaged 66.1 points per game.